davidsule/Obsidian_main/Lecture notes/FYP/01_Project.md

 Questions:
 - fixed effects by region - why does it matter which region we choose as a baseline?
-- Multivariate regression: how were regions taken into account? (when he first showed ut to us?)
+- Multivariate regression: how were regions taken into account? (when he first showed it to us?)
+- R^2: why is cases per capita harder to explain for the model?